victorths/conduit/conduit/doc/source/docs/deploy/deploy_docker.md

-# Deploying an Conduit Application using Docker
+# Deploying a Conduit Application using Docker

 For other deployment options, see [Deploying Conduit Applications]().

 ## Purpose

-This document will describe the steps to deploy an Conduit application through Docker, Docker Compose or a container orchestration platform like Kubernetes.
+This document will describe the steps to deploy a Conduit application through Docker, Docker Compose or a container orchestration platform like Kubernetes.
 For Dockerfile and Kubernetes templates, see [this repository](https://github.com/conduit.dart/kubernetes).

 If you are unfamiliar with deploying applications in this way, this is not a good beginner's guide and will not cover the topics of Docker, Docker Compose or Kubernetes.

 ## Dockerfiles

-The following Dockerfile will run an Conduit application.
+The following Dockerfile will run a Conduit application.

 ```text
 FROM google/dart